anurag-dhamala/sol-idb/README.md

 # luc-idb
-IndexDB that is lucid.
-Dead simple to use.
+IndexDB that is vivid.
+Dead simple and clear to use.

 **Installation:**
 ```
-npm install luc-idb
+npm install viv-idb

 //Or use your favorite package manager.
 ```